krzydzie/jug-gdansk-kotlin-webextensions/README.md

 Webextensions tested on Firefox 65.0.2

-Used Webextensions API not applicable on Chrome or Opera without [Mozilla's polyfill](https://github.com/mozilla/webextension-polyfill) _(Differences in Promise/callback mechanizm)_
+Used Webextensions API not applicable on Chrome or Opera without [Mozilla's polyfill](https://github.com/mozilla/webextension-polyfill) _(differences in Promise/callback mechanizm)_

-All extensions apply adding a bookmark in `Bookmarks Toolbar`.
+All extensions apply adding bookmark in `Bookmarks Toolbar`.
 Do not forget to activate this toolbar during development as `web-ext` starts Firefox in a minimal form with this toolbar hidden.

 Technologies under the hood:
 1. [jQuery](https://jquery.com)